Honey, We Shrunk Ourselves: Reception

 Home video sales were successful in the first month of release, selling an estimated 1.5 million copies.
 However, critical reception was mostly negative.
 According to Rotten Tomatoes, the film has a score of 25%, based on eight reviews.

 Dan Webster of The Spokesman-Review wrote that the film "has little of the quality boasted by" its predecessors.
 Conversely, Billboard called the story "fast enough for young viewers and interesting enough for adults," due to "a generous amount" of special effects.
 Bob McCabe of Empire rated it three stars out of five, writing, "Some of the effects are a bit ropey, but it keeps the energy up and the kids should still enjoy it."
 However, McCabe considered the plot to be derivative of the first two films.
 TV Guide also found it lacking originality, and wrote that the special effects "in general are excellent, but the vital sense of wonder is largely lost in the small-screen medium".

 Film critic David Bleier, writing in TLA's 2000-2001 Film and Video Guide, rated it two stars out of four: "While mildly entertaining, the mediocre special effects and sappy plot dampen adult enjoyment."

-Potential sequel
+Future

-In 2020, Moranis signed on to reprise his role in a sequel titled Shrunk, which would mark his first live-action film role since Honey, We Shrunk Ourselves.
-However, the project was on hold as of 2023.
+In 2020, Moranis signed on to reprise his role in a sequel titled Shrunk, which would have marked his first live-action film role since Honey, We Shrunk Ourselves.
+The project was on hold as of 2023, and Moranis later returned to live-action for 2027's Spaceballs: The New One.